NickToye/edition-node-gulp/source/_patterns/atoms/03-forms/00-label.md

 ---
 title: Label
-state: inprogress
+state: complete
 ---
 A basic label element.
+Currently has no specific styles, but this can be changed in the correct sass file.